 2. Set the right tone at the top.

 Your leadership must buy into the fact that vendor management is a core business discipline and not a compliance function.
 It’s critical to have buy-in from senior management (and the Board, when applicable) for the program to have teeth, and deliver the type of measurable value it’s capable of.

 Vendor management involves multiple stakeholders and subject matter experts from across the organization.
 In addition to the Business Owner who actually manages the day-to-day vendor relationship, you need to establish responsibilities across all lines of defense including risk, compliance, legal, information security and business continuity.
 You also need to define who is ultimately accountable at the top, and a reporting hierarchy to keep everyone informed and working together.

 4. Get visibility into your vendors and contracts.

 Too many organizations lack even the basic systems to know who their vendors are and what contracts they have with them.
 Data and documents reside in multiple places including emails, shared folders and file cabinets.
 You can’t run a vendor management program with incomplete and disparate data.
 You need a central system for storing, managing and reporting on vendor-related information.

 5. Know which risks apply to which vendors.

 Not all vendors are created equal, and different types of vendor relationships bring different types of risk.
 Vendor risk assessments and tiering are core components of your vendor management program.
 They allow you to know where your risks are with every vendor relationship and align your due diligence activities accordingly.

 6. Don’t skimp on due diligence.

 Assessing risks is only part of the process, though.
-Due diligence is where the rubber meets the road in terms of drilling down to really evaluate risk exposure in your vendor relationships.
+Due diligence is where the rubber meets the road in terms of drilling down to really understand your risk exposure and implement the appropriate tactics to reduce residual risk.
 Be sure to align your activities with the risk level of the vendor – more risk always requires more due diligence.